fourdollars/go-playground/fcgi-spawner/README.md

 ./scripts/build.sh
 ```

-After running, you will find the compiled `app-hello.fcgi` and `app-time.fcgi` in the `web/` directory, and the `spawner` executable in the project root.
+After running, you will find the compiled `app-hello.fcgi`, `app-time.fcgi`, and `webhook.fcgi` in the `web/` directory, and the `spawner` executable in the project root.

 ### Step 2: Deploy Files to the System